reesotto/ADS-Project-2023/README.md

 # ADS-Project-2023
-Milan Technical University's Algorithms and Data Structured project.
+Milan Technical University's Algorithms and Data Structures project.

 # Highway Car Sharing API
 This project, developed in 2023, is a C application that simulates a car-sharing system along a highway.
 The highway features multiple service areas, each with a fleet of electric cars with varying ranges.
 The system provides robust functionality for managing service stations and vehicles, with a core algorithm to find the most efficient travel routes, while respecting the memory usage and calculation time requirements.